Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Cleaning Coppers.md

 - Which of the liquids would they expect to clean the coins fastest?
 We might expect this to be the strongest acid.
 Acids can make things taste sour, which tastes the most sour?
 - What metal are the coins made of?
 - Why does the surface copper oxide get removed, but not the copper making up the coin?
 Copper oxide more soluble in acids than copper
-5) Take coins out and see if their predictions on what liquids clean best were correct
+5) Take coins out (maybe clean them with water and paper towels) and see if their predictions on what liquids clean best were correct

 **What you need to know during the experiment**
 - Corrosion is a result of the reaction of the metal with oxygen in air, forming the black solid copper oxide.
 You can compare it with rusting of iron and, for older kids, you can talk about the reaction being faster in the presence of moisture.